Energy & Fuels

 Energy & Fuels is a peer-reviewed scientific journal published by the American Chemical Society.
 It was established in 1987.
 Its publication frequency switched from bimonthly to monthly in 2009.
 The editor-in-chief is Hongwei Wu (Curtin University).

 According to the American Chemical Society, Energy & Fuels publishes reports of research in the technical area defined by the intersection of the disciplines of chemistry and chemical engineering and the application domain of non-nuclear energy and fuels.

 Editors

-The following are the current list of Associate Editors serving the Journal.
+The following are the current list of Executive Editors and Associate Editors serving the Journal.